 8. A cute sketch for a “family crest”.
 Forest + Beach

 9. A way to make a “Hotweels track” for my kids using recycled materials.
-My kids love playing with them, but they are super expensive and not environmentally friendly, but if there was a locally prodused and cheaper alternative created with recycled materials I would buy 50 meters and let the kids go wild.
+My kids love playing with them, but they are super expensive and not environmentally friendly to make, but if there was a locally prodused and cheaper alternative created with recycled materials I would buy 50 meters and let the kids go wild.
 No reason why it is should be so expensive, its just plastic!

 10. Hiring myself out to people who need to develop new ideas.